danriti/moleskine/serviceworker-intro/README.md

 ## Allow Me To Re-Introduce Myself

-Before getting started, there are a few notable points about Service Workers that I should mention:
+Before getting started, there are a few notable points about service workers that I should mention:

 - The [Service Worker specification][7] is **not** complete and is still in active development.
-- I'd recommend using Chrome 40+ for experimenting with Service Workers, as its the only browser that currently supports debugging Service Workers.
-Check [here][8] to see the current support status for Service Workers.
+- I'd recommend using Chrome 40+ for experimenting with service workers, as its the only browser that currently supports debugging service workers.
+Check [here][8] to see the current support status for service workers.
-- Service Workers make extensive use of Promises.
+- service workers make extensive use of Promises.
 Ya heard?
+- Client side + proxy notes?

 Now that's out of the way, we're ready to get started!
 To begin, let's setup our simple web application with some boilerplate: